 Eq.
 2-23

-Of course these are not ready available in literature but generic forms are provided for standardized ρ and support from which it is possible to derive the ones needed in the specific cases.
-In this specific case we need a set normal polynomials with respectthe class of weighting function represented by e-αx2 and constant values that respectively are given by the Hermite and Legendre polynomials.
-The expression of the first few term of their standard series is provided in Table 2 as also the orthonormal conditions.
+Of course these are not available in the literature but generic forms are provided for standardized ρ and support from which it is possible to derive the ones needed in the specific cases.
+In this specific case we need a set normal polynomials with respect to the class of weighting function represented by e-αx2 and constant values that respectively are given by the Hermite and Legendre polynomials.
+The expression of the first few term of their standard series is provided in Table 2 as well as the orthonormal conditions.

 Table 2: Legendre and Hermite first term of the series